Leadership

 The real risk was never failure.
 It was the quiet comfort of the familiar, and the possibility of reaching the end of life still wondering what might have been possible if we had chosen differently.

-If you’re standing at the edge of your own decision, know this.
-You don’t need to have every answer to begin.
-What matters is the willingness to define your path on your own terms, guided by what genuinely matters to you.
+If you’re standing at the edge of your own decision, know this: you don’t need to have every answer to begin.
+What matters is the willingness to define success on your own terms, guided by what genuinely matters to you.

-Because in the end, while our work may fade into the background, the life we chose to live stays with us, shaping not only our memories, but who we become.
+Because in the end, while our work may fade into the background, the life we choose to live stays with us, shaping not only our memories, but who we become.

 With respect,